Serious Commitment

 L6S L4B is provisionally labeled Preparation

-L6P L4B is provisionally labeled Steadiness
+L6P L4B is provisionally labeled Moderation

 L6 L3, L2 & L1